4.7. Digital Wind Tunnel II: Characterizing ABL Flows using Large-eddy Simulation

 Fig. 4.7.1 Configuration of the computational domain for empty domain analysis

-The simulation for this example is run at 1:400 geometric scale similar to the wind tunnel study.
-Details about the geometry the CFD model and the target flow characteristics are given in Table 4.7.1.
+The simulation for this example is run at a 1:400 geometric scale similar to the wind tunnel study.
+Details about the geometry of the CFD model and the target flow characteristics are given in Table 4.7.1.

 Table 4.7.1 Parameters needed to define the CFD model